Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 - Lightly beat the eggs before mixing them with the melted butter.

-- Refrain from being tempted to cook at higher heat.
+- Refrain from cooking at a higher heat.
 You don’t want to encourage the eggs to scramble.

-- Add more lemon zest if you prefer an intense tart lemon flavor.
+- Add more lemon zest if you prefer a more intense, tart lemon flavor.

 Variations

-Try using different citrus, such as lime or orange, making other types of citrusy curd, i.e., lime curd and orange curd.
+Try using different citrus, such as lime or orange, to make other citrus curds, e.g., lime curd and orange curd.

 Lemon curd is incredibly versatile.
 Spread it on toast, scones, pancakes, waffles.
 Fill it in pastries or sweet brioche.
 Top a cheesecake, ice cream, parfait, or lemon meringue pie with this curd.
 And, of course, remember lemon cake with lemon curd is a must-try.